-- you feel fine,
+- you feel fine;

-- you miss the highs or
+- you miss the highs; or

-- you are bothered by side effects.
-If you stop your medication, you probably will not have an acute episode immediately in the next days or weeks but eventually you may have a relapse.
+- you are bothered by the side-effects.
+If you stop your medication, you probably won't have an acute episode immediately, but eventually you may have a relapse.

-Is ECT useful for treating bipolar disorder?
+Is ECT useful for treating bipolar mood disorder?

-ECT or electroconvulsive therapy has acquired a controversial public image.
-So much so that people who might benefit form a course of treatment with ECT are often reluctant to have the treatment.
+ECT (electroconvulsive therapy) has acquired a controversial public image.
+So much so that people who might benefit from a course of treatment are often reluctant to have it.
 Modern ECT is performed under general anaesthesia according to strictly defined criteria.
 As such, it remains a useful treatment for the most serious forms of depression, especially where there is threat to life, and where other antidepressants have failed to relieve the depression.
-There may be an effect of ECT on memory, but the effect usually passes with time.
-Studies comparing ECT with antidepressants have tended to show the ECT is more effective at relieving depression than antidepressants in the short term.
+ECT may affect your short term memory, but the effect usually passes with time.
+Studies comparing ECT with antidepressants have favoured ECT to be more effective at relieving depression than antidepressants in the short term.

-Is counselling / therapy useful for treating bipolar disorder?
+Is counselling / therapy useful for treating bipolar mood disorder?

-Counselling plays an important adjunctive role in the treatment of bipolar disorder.
-Therapy issues include dealing with the psychosocial stressors that may precipitate or worsen manic and depressive episodes and dealing with the individual, interpersonal, social and occupational consequences of the disorder itself.
-Counselling can also help ensure better compliance with medication.
+Counselling plays an important adjunctive role in the treatment of bipolar mood disorder.
+Therapy goals include dealing with the psychosocial stressors that may precipitate or worsen manic and depressive episodes and dealing with the individual, interpersonal, social and occupational consequences of the disorder itself.
+Counselling can also help ensure better compliance to your medication.